saltstack/salt/doc/topics/cloud/vmware.rst

             Specify the SCSI controller label to which this disk should be attached.
-            This should be specified only when creating both the specified SCSI controller as well as the hard disk at the same time.
+            This should be specified only when creating both the specified SCSI controller as well as the hard disk at the same time. datastore
+            The name of a valid datastore should you wish the new disk to be in a datastore other than the default for the VM

     network
         Enter the network adapter specification here.
 If the network adapter doesn\'t